jonstorer/adonis-core/README.md

 require 'adonis/core'
 ```

-Load the AddressService, defined in the dummy app, into memory
+Load the AddressService, defined in the dummy app at `test/dummy/lib/address_service.rb`, into memory.

 ```
 require 'address_service'